vsavram/CS205-Project/index.md

 The Python version used is 2.7.17.
 The following dependencies are required and can be installed by running the following command.
 > $ pip install -r requirements_pyspark.txt

+PySpark preprocessing can be run using the following command where --raw_data_path specifies the path to the raw cells by genes expression matrix, --metadata_path specifies the path to the metadata file containing cell-specific metadata, and --gene_length_path specifies the path to the file containing the gene lengths.
+> $ ./preprocessing_spark.py  \-\-raw_data_path  'Data/covid_counts.csv'  \-\-metadata_path  'Data/metadata.csv'  \-\-gene_length_path  'Data/gene_lengths.csv'

+The execution time is printed to the console.

 ### Numba Preprocessing

 **Reproducibility Information:** The shared memory Numba implementation of preprocessing was run on an m5.2xlarge AWS instance using the AMI \textbf{Ubuntu Server 20.04 LTS (HVM), SSD Volume Type}.
 The linux kernel version is 5.4.0-1038-aws.
 The instance has 8 vCPU's, 8 cores in total (i.e. 1 core per vCPU), 32 GiB of main memory, 32 K of L1d cache memory, 32 K of L1i cache memory, 256 K of L2 cache memory, and 46080 K of L3 cache memory.
 The CPU clock rate is 2.3 GHz. \\